Why City For Champions?

 City for Champions leverages the economic benefit of these four venues for the long-term vitality of the Pikes Peak Region.
 City for Champions will spur economic growth, strengthen our local economy and create more than 5,100 new jobs.
 As a catalyst for other public/private partnerships and economic growth, it will help revitalize downtown with new retail opportunities, restaurants, companies and residential development.

 Additionally, City for Champions will promote the community through tourism in order to attract more visitors who spend money without living here.
 It will attract about 1.2 million visitors each year, with more than 500,000 new out-of-state visitors.
 And, it will boost the region’s $1.35 billion annual tourism industry.
-City for Champions will brand Colorado Springs as America’s Olympic City, and invite national/international sports performance and medicine entities to the city–to compete in events and do business.
+City for Champions will brand Colorado Springs as Olympic City USA, and invite national/international sports performance and medicine entities to the city–to compete in events and do business.
 City for Champions will allow 23 local TEAM USA national governing bodies to host Pre-Olympic and World Championship events here.
 It will attract visitors for industries we want to grow: sports medicine, tourism and regional and national sporting events.

 City for Champions will help diversify our sales tax base, providing long-term economic stability and diversification, rather than over-reliance on Department of Defense related jobs.
 It will improve our ability to provide basic services: street lights, watering, parks and road maintenance, police and fire services, etc.